Price is session fee only but if want a package will give price for session fee plus package together.

 Think small and portable.
 A backpack is ideal, but a lightweight suitcase with wheels will also do.
 Just remember, you may literally be running with it.

 Fill a zip-top waterproof bag with photocopies of your birth certificate; driver’s license; Social Security and Medicare cards; the power of attorney and will; any marriage, adoption or naturalization certificates; proof of address; insurance, medical and immunization records; and information about your credit and ATM cards.

 Bottled water is essential.
 Granola or energy bars are great because they are small and filling, and they come in a variety of flavors.

 In addition to enough money for a few days, include small bills and a roll of quarters.
 If you need to buy something out of a vending machine, you don’t want to start asking equally desperate strangers for change.

 Food, bowls, medication, bedding, leashes & your pets.
 DO NOT LEAVE PETS BEHIND!
 Your pets are like your children they are part of the family.

 If staying put, make sure you have food & water for 3-7 days.
 Enough pet food for those with animals.
 Diapers, baby food for babies.
-Make sure have a full tank of gas in all vehicles.
+Make sure to have a full tank of gas in all vehicles.
 Have some candles for lighting.
-If have kids keep some stuff in area away from windows for them to play with.
+If have kids keep some stuff in the area away from windows for them to play with.